rochars/wavefile/README.md

 ## See it in action

-### Using wavefile to extend the browser audio playing capabilities:
+### Using wavefile to extend the browser capabilities
 https://rochars.github.io/wavefile/example

 Drag and drop .wav files and play them.
 This example uses **wavefile** and **wavesurfer** to create a browser player that supports mu-Law, A-Law, IMA ADPCM, 64-bit wav files and more.

-Web browsers are typically limited to play wav files with 8, 16, 24 and 32-bit data.
+Web browsers can handle wave files with 8, 16, 24 and 32-bit data (with some exceptions).
 With **wavefile** you can extended this by changing the bit depth of wav files on the fly before loading them into the player:

 Playing ADPCM in the browser
 ```javascript